NLP4H/website/content/blog/MS_BERT_intro.md

 ### Step 4: Generating Note-Level Embeddings

 The next part of the architecture is meant to create a note-level embedding by combining the sequence of chunk-level embeddings.
 We used a CNN encoder provided in the AllenNLP library.
 This CNN encoder consists of 6 1D convolutions with kernels of size [2, 3, 4, 5, 6, 10] and 128 filters each for a total of 768 dimensions in the output.
 This output is our final note embedding.
-The CNN encoder is an implementation of Zhang & Wallace's method from [A Sensitivity Analysis of (and Practitioners’ Guide to) ConvolutionalNeural Networks for Sentence Classification](http://arxiv.org/abs/1510.03820) included in the AllenNLP library.
+The CNN encoder is an implementation of Zhang & Wallace's method from [A Sensitivity Analysis of (and Practitioners’ Guide to) Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1510.03820) included in the AllenNLP library.

 | ![note_level_embeddings](/figures/note_level_embeddings.PNG) |
 |:--:|